This guide will walk you through the basic functions of ChronOS that you will likely use frequently on and before race day including:

 - From the main screen of ChronOS, tap either the Event or Point name.
 This will take you to the Race Ops > Controller menu.

 - Tap the Event name or Point name to change it.
 You can save a little time by tapping the X next to the Event or Point name fields which will clear out the existing values, allowing you to immediately start typing in the new values.
-You can also tap the button with the ellipsis points to choose either 'START' or 'FINISH' as the Point name.
+You can also tap the button with the ellipsis points to choose 'START', 'FINISH', or a previously-used value as the Point name.

 - A keyboard will appear with the Event or Point name at the top.
 Use the keyboard to change the name to the desired value, then click Save to the right of the space bar.
 The change will go into effect immediately.